* S&P 500 falls 5 percent over the past four sessions

 * Tenet Health to buy Vanguard Health; Keynote to be bought

-Markets in Shanghai and Hong Kong suffered heavy losses after the People's Bank of China said banks needed to do a better job of managing their cash and lending as the central bank attempts to move the world's second largest economy away from credit-driven investment.
+Developments in China's financial system weighed on sentiment on Wall Street.
+The People's Bank of China said banks needed to do a better job of managing their cash and lending as the central bank attempts to move the China's away from credit-driven investment.

-The news sparked concerns that the region's economy could slow further.
-Shares in Shanghai plummeted 5.3 percent while Chinese financial shares tumbled.
+The news from China sparked concerns that the Chinese economy could slow further.
+Shares in Shanghai fell 5.3 percent while Chinese financial shares plummeted.

 The S&P 500 has fallen 4 percent in June, putting the benchmark index on track to end a seven-month rise as well as its worst monthly performance since May 2012.
-The index is down 6 percent from its all-time closing high on May 21, and with the day's decline it is now negative for the second quarter.
+The index is down 5.4 percent from its all-time closing high on May 21.

-Energy and material stocks, both tied to the pace of growth, were the weakest of the day.
-Cliffs Natural Resources sank 8.1 percent to $15.80 as one of the biggest decliner on the S&P. Consol Energy fell 6.7 percent to $27.79 and Peabody Energy lost 8.4 percent to $14.65.
+Energy and materials stocks, both tied to the pace of growth, were weak.
+Cliffs Natural Resources sank 6.5 percent to $16.07 as one of the biggest decliners on the S&P. Consol Energy fell 4.9 percent to $28.35 and Peabody Energy lost 6.5 percent to $14.94.